Accenture/accenture.github.io/_drafts/SmartOpenSpaces.md

 ![Different scopes of Open Spaces](/img/posts/smart-open-spaces/scopes.png)

-Open spaces management includes multiple scenarios with any kind of volume open to people activity.
-Manage people indoors or outdoors, and in spaces with nothing in common “business” needs, such as museums, department stores, or city downtowns.
+Open spaces management includes multiple scenarios with any kind of volume of people activity.Manage people indoors or outdoors, and in spaces with nothing in common “business” needs, such as museums, department stores, or city downtowns.

 We wish we could know what is exactly happening, in real-time and historic info in order to: